Richard Alexander (TV presenter)

-Richard Alexander is a British actor.
+Richard Alexander is a British actor, writer and broadcaster who has hosted talk shows, played characters in comedy programming and made documentary films detailing how ordinary people cope with serious illness and loss.

 Early life

 Alexander was born in Wibsey, Bradford in the UK and went to both the first school and middle school (as Richard Milnes) in the area Buttershaw where the feature film directed by Alan Clarke, Rita, Sue and Bob Too was filmed (although he never attended the upper school).
-At age 13 he attended Hipperholme Grammar School, where he shared the same class, and subsequently became acquainted with, Danny McNamara of Embrace - even recently directing and producing the promo video for their last single "Wake Up Call".
-Later on he studied under the Electrical Engineering Department at the University of Bradford in conjunction with the National Media Museum (formerly the National Museum of Photography, Film and Television) achieving a BSc (Hons) in 'Electronic Imaging & Media Communications'.
+At age 13 he attended Hipperholme Grammar School, where he shared the same class, and subsequently became acquainted with, Danny McNamara of Embrace – later directing and producing the promotional video for their single "Wake Up Call".

+Alexander later studied under the Electrical Engineering Department at the University of Bradford in conjunction with the National Media Museum (formerly the National Museum of Photography, Film and Television) achieving a BSc (Hons) in 'Electronic Imaging & Media Communications'.
+While at university, Alexander started making music videos for various local and national performers, starting doing so in 1993, early into his degree.

+While finishing his studies, Alexander directed a short film about football featuring John Helm, Eddie Gray, Chris Kamara, Paul Hart and others, which earned him a recommendation as a Director of Photography for an independent project about Little Germany in Bradford.